 Seniors will be sold stickers at a cost of \$60 for the Quincy High School lot based on the student-developed parking formula.
-Juniors and sophomores will be sold stickers for the Flinn Stadium Lot at a cost of \$50.
 A parking sticker will provide student access to one of the following parking lots: Main Lot (M), Upper Lot (U), or Lower Lot (L).
 There are no numbered spaces at either the QHS lots or the Flinn Stadium lot.
 Parking stickers must be displayed on the lower right back window (passenger's side) of a car or where visible on a motorcycle.
-Transportation between Flinn and QHS is provided by an hourly shuttle bus.